varigence/docs/bimlflex/concepts/index.md

 ## Customers and Multi-Tenancy

-BimlFlex provides an effective multi-tenant configuration to allow working with different models, even within a single organisation.
-This the *Customer* concept.
+BimlFlex provides an effective multi-tenant configuration to allow working with different models, even within a single organization.
+This is referred to as the *Customer* concept.

 More information on this and related concept is provided in the following links:

 * [The BimlFlex Customer Concept](xref:bimlflex-concepts-customer)
 * [Managing Versions in BimlFlex](xref:bimlflex-concepts-version)